ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

   -c, --ceramic-url        Ceramic API URL
 ```

-### `composedb model:list`
+### `composedb model:create`

-display a paginated list of models indexed on the connected ceramic node
+Create a model stream with given content.

+Most of the time you shouldn't be using this command directly.
+Instead, you should first check if a model you need
+already exists, using [Composites Discovery](../../../docs/guides/using-composites/discovery.mdx) and only if you can't
+find a model that you need, you should create one indirectly by [creating a Composite](../../../docs/guides/creating-composites/overview) from a CraphQL Composite Schema.

 ```
 USAGE
-  $ composedb model:list
+  $ composedb model:create CONTENT

+ARGUMENTS
+  CONTENT                  contents of the model encoded as JSON

 OPTIONS
-  --table                  display results as a table rather than as formatted JSON -c, --ceramic-url        Ceramic API URL
+  -c, --ceramic-url        Ceramic API URL
+  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key)
 ```